UBC-FRESH/nemora/docs/howto/synthesis.md

 The helper samples points uniformly inside the polygon (simple rejection sampling) and threads DBH values from the sampler into each record (`stand_id`, `bootstrap_id`, coordinates, DBH, sampler type). `TreePlacementConfig.min_spacing` enforces a minimum Euclidean separation between points; a deterministic RNG keeps exports reproducible.
-More advanced placement modes (stratified/clustering) will layer on the same contract as the module matures.
+Placement modes are picked via `mode`; clustered placement accepts `cluster_spread` and optional `cluster_count`.
+Attribute provenance (power-law coefficients and crown ratio) is stored on each record as `attributes_provenance`.

 ### Add basic per-tree attributes